 5. Industry concerns

-How to tell an interviewer you are not interested: example response:
+How to tell an interviewer you are not interested? example response:

 Thank you for the opportunity to interview for the Business Analyst position at IBM.
 I appreciate your interest in my background and the chance to discuss how I might contribute to your team.